Olopatadine Ophthalmic Solution

 Indications and Usage for Olopatadine Ophthalmic Solution

-Olopatadine has been identified in the milk of nursing rats following oral administration.
+Nursing Mothers: Olopatadine has been identified in the milk of nursing rats following oral administration.
 It is not known whether topical ocular administration could result in sufficient systemic absorption to produce detectable quantities in the human breast milk.
-Nevertheless, caution should be exercised when olopatadine hydrochloride ophthalmic solution, 0.1% is administered to a nursing mother.
+Nevertheless, caution should be exercised when olopatadine hydrochloride ophthalmic solution 0.1% is administered to a nursing mother.

 Headaches have been reported at an incidence of 7%.
-The following adverse experiences have been reported in less than 5% of patients: asthenia, blurred vision, burning or stinging, cold syndrome, dry eye, foreign body sensation, hyperemia, hypersensitivity, keratitis, lid edema, nausea, pharyngitis, pruritus, rhinitis, sinusitis, and taste perversion.
+The following adverse experiences have been reported in less than 5% of patients: Asthenia, blurred vision, burning or stinging, cold syndrome, dry eye, foreign body sensation, hyperemia, hypersensitivity, keratitis, lid edema, nausea, pharyngitis, pruritis, rhinitis, sinusitis, and taste perversion.
 Some of these events were similar to the underlying disease being studied.

 Olopatadine Ophthalmic Solution Dosage and Administration